 Are practical skills assessed during admission?

-Some schools conduct aptitude tests or request a portfolio, especially for studio-based programs.
+Some schools conduct aptitude tests or request a portfolio, especially for studio based programs.

 What career paths are open to Fine Arts graduates?